heinpen/Project-starter-gulp/README.md

 ## Instalation

-1. You have to have installed Node.js https://nodejs.org
+1. First of all, you have to have installed Node.js https://nodejs.org.
+2. Then copy these files into your dirrectory.
+3. Run npm i

+## Usage

+- run in console